jeffwongqy/resume/README.md

 - Use pre-trained CNN models such as ResNet, DenseNet, and MobileNet to extract high-level features from fruit images.
 - Trained and evaluated the fine-tune extra-tree classifier using the extracted deep features to classify the fruit quality.
 - Integrated explainable AI - LIME to provide insight into model predictions by highlighting the influential image regions.
-- Utilized fine-tuned extra-tree model into the Streamlit web application for real-time classification.
+- Utilized a fine-tuned extra-tree model in the Streamlit web application for real-time classification.

 ### **Machine Learning with XAI-Based Water Quality Assessment**
 - Optimized the feature selection for Decision Trees based on Bayes Optimization.